 (c) a member of a Tribunal, in that capacity.

-(3) A member of the Tribunal who is an officer of the Public Service is entitled to be paid from the funds of the Tribunal such travelling and subsistence allowances as the Minister, after consultation with the Minister for Public Sector Management 2, may from time to time determine.
+(3) A member of the Tribunal who is an officer of the Public Service is entitled to be paid from the funds of the Tribunal such travelling and subsistence allowances as the Minister, after consultation with the Public Sector Commissioner, may from time to time determine.

 [Clause 1 amended by No. 32 of 1994 s.
-19.]
+19; No. 39 of 2010 s.
+89.]

 2. Remuneration

-A person who is appointed as Chairperson or to a panel established under section 6(3) (other than a person who is an officer of the Public Service) is entitled to be paid from the funds of the Tribunal such remuneration (if any) and allowances as the Minister, after consultation with the Minister for Public Sector Management 2, may from time to time determine.
+A person who is appointed as Chairperson or to a panel established under section 6(3) (other than a person who is an officer of the Public Service) is entitled to be paid from the funds of the Tribunal such remuneration (if any) and allowances as the Minister, after consultation with the Public Sector Commissioner, may from time to time determine.

+[Clause 2 amended by No. 39 of 2010 s.
+89.]

 3. Eligibility for, and vacation of, office and conditions of appointment

 [(1) deleted]